100Worte/IFrame-integration/README.md

 ## IFrame optimized UI

-The UIs optimized for the IFrame can be found at
+The UIs which are optimized for the IFrame and should be used as IFrame source can be found at:

 - `/dashboard/integration/augmented-writing-c` - Augmented Writing Customer Intelligence
 - `/dashboard/integration/augmented-writing-ti` - Augmented Writing Talent Intelligence